by

 later the left handlebar snapped off whilst I was commuting home at

 night in Edinburgh traffic.
-I was lucky—only bruises, grazes and
+I was lucky—only bruises, grazes

-a cracked rib.
+and a cracked rib.
+Solution:

 I